Skip navigation links

 {dw1 | dw1 dw2 dw3}

-For structured grids, these keywords may be used to specify uniform inflow conditions with free-vortex or solid-body rotation superimposed.
+These keywords may be used to specify uniform inflow conditions with free-vortex or solid-body rotation superimposed.
 They are only valid for a perfect gas, and cannot be used with CHEMISTRY.
 Solid-body rotation may be specified on any arbitrary inflow boundary.
-For free-vortex rotation, however, the arbitrary inflow boundary must be a constant x, y, or z plane, and the center of rotation must lie on that plane.
+For free-vortex rotation, however, the arbitrary inflow boundary must be a x-, y-, or z-constant plane, and the center of rotation must lie on that plane.

 Mn Normal component of Mach number